 Jonathan Kaplan joined the CBP as an educational policy analyst in 2006.
 Prior to joining the CBP, Jonathan taught law and United States history for seven years in Martinez, California, where he also served as chair of Alhambra High School's Social Science Department.
 Jonathan holds a master's degree in education from the University of California, Santa Cruz, and received his bachelor's degree in history from Yale University.

-Phaelen Parker, RESEARCH ASSISTANT
+Phaelen Parker, POLICY ANALYST

 Phaelen Parker joined the CBP as a research assistant in September 2012.
 Prior to joining the CBP, he served as an intern with the Community and Family Resources Department of the City of Bloomington, Indiana.
 He has also served as a Peace Corps volunteer in the Republic of Georgia and interned with both the United Nations (UN) High Commissioner for Refugees and the United States Mission to the UN at UN headquarters in New York City.
 Phaelen holds a master’s degree in policy analysis and economic development from Indiana University and received his bachelor’s degree in political science from Whittier College.